 - Collagen Powder- (the Hydrolyzed form of Gelatin) contains these proteins broken down into individual peptide chains.
 This form is typically easier to digest and is often suggested for people with digestive problems.
 One advantage to this particular form of collagen is that it easily mixes into most hot and cold drinks and is tasteless, making it easy to add to foods and drinks for consumption, however, it will not gel and is not good in recipes that require gelatin.
 In the brand I take, this form has a blue lid)

-- Gelatin Powder – I use this grass-fed pastured gelatin powder.
+- Gelatin Powder – I use a grass-fed pastured gelatin powder.
 Gelatin is the pure form that is often recommended on diets like GAPS and SCD (though some people may not be able to digest it at first and must stick to meat stocks instead), for its ability to coat the digestive tract.
 From a cooking perspective, it is the form that “gels” and is great for making recipes like chewable vitamins, gummies, and marshmallows.
 This is the form naturally found in bone broth, as the heat breaks down the natural collagen found in the bones.
-(You can buy bone broth online here) This is the reason bone broth tends to thicken and gel in the fridge.
+This is the reason bone broth tends to thicken and gel in the fridge.

 In past generations, people often consumed much larger amounts of collagen/gelatin from food, as our grandparents and great-grandparents prepared many meals at home and made things like broths, gravies, and bone-in meats that naturally contained these amino acids.